-Disabled individuals and individuals who are limited English proficient who need special assistance to attend or participate in this meeting may request assistance by contacting the Fresno Regional Workforce Development Board, at 2125 Kern Street, Suite 208, Fresno, California, or by calling (559) 490-7100.
-Every effort will be made to reasonably accommodate individuals with disabilities or who are limited English proficient by making meeting materials available in alternative formats.
-Requests for assistance should be made at least three (3) working days in advance of the meeting.
+Disabled individuals who need special assistance to attend or participate in this meeting may request assistance by contacting the Fresno Regional Workforce Development Board, at 2125 Kern Street, Suite 208, Fresno, California, or by calling (559) 490-7100.
+Every effort will be made to reasonably accommodate individuals with disabilities by making meeting materials available in alternative formats.
+Requests for assistance should be made at least two (2) working days in advance of the meeting.